Section 3: Jeepers & Virginia Creepers

 Just as the trail begins, it passes the remains of the Hotchkiss residence.
 It’s a rather large stone foundation and one can imagine Old Man Hotchkiss watching over his watch making operation down the hill at the creek, here in what is still relatively “out there” Burlington.
 Heck, I guess it was actually more bustling back when the factory was operational.

-The entire stretch of the Tunxis from Hotchkiss Road to Route 202 traverses almost exclusively on MDC land.
-As such, most of the hike is along MDC forest roads which strangely, have names and actual road signs here.
+The entire stretch of the Tunxis from Hotchkiss Road to Route 202 traverses almost exclusively MDC land.
+As such, most of the hike is along MDC forest roads which strangely have names and actual road signs here.
 I’ve hiked a lot of MDC land in my day and I don’t recall seeing road signs nailed to the trees.
 See, that’s not scary in the least – just weird.

 I walked down the level Smith Road for a while and after ten minutes or so, I started noticing little rock cairns over in the woods on the left side of the trail/road.
 At first, there were just a few small ones a few feet into the woods, but in short order, there were more.
 Many more.
 In fact, for about a quarter mile stretch, there were over a hundred of these things, sometimes as deep into the woods as I could see.
 Kids build these things all the time, but someone really put in a monumental effort here.
 There appeared to be two to three hundred in all, each built the same way and not in any real pattern.
 Craziness!

 Then the trail veers off the road into the woods up a steep little hill for no discernible reason.
 It’s blazed just fine, but now instead of hundreds of little cairns, I was confronted with a bunch of Christmas Tree balls.
 It wasn’t even the fact that it was August, as this would be weird in December.
 Who would bother to do such a random thing?
-A goofy MDC worker with a lot of, ahem, balls?
+A goofy MDC worker with a lot of free time?
 I thought there would be just one or two, but no… the balls picked up where the cairns left off and they were hung on trees for the next mile or so.
 Craziness!

 Want more?
 While crossing a little bridge over a marshland area, someone had placed several little animal figurines off to the side of the pathway.
 Why?
 Who knows.
 At this point, I was convinced someone was messing with me.
 (And it was just past the turtle and the balls that I passed the road sign for Douglas Road, here, in the middle of the woods.)

 The next section of trail was thankfully pretty dull; up and over Garrett Mountain along Douglas Road and then west along Garrett Road.
 There are some steep sections (down) here as the trail descends down to the Nepaug River.
-I left the road an up over a saddle and then back down to the road again for no discernible reason.
+I left the road and went up over a saddle and then back down to the road again for no discernible reason.

 After another short stint along the woods road, the trail veers right, across a little brook and then along a fence out to the paved Southeast Road.
 And I was thankful for that fence to follow (and my map), because for some inexplicable reason, the trail sort of disappears here.
 Now, I was hiking in late summer which is the worst time for trails to remain clear and I’m sure when you do it, it’ll be much better.
 But for my part, I had to fight through some overgrowth here and there… But it was fine.
 The same can’t be said for the next portion of the hike…